 Until his departure as C.E.O., SafeCard:

-• Reached a market capitalization of $1.2 billion.
+• Reached a market capitalization of $1.2 billion, with its stock listed on the New York Stock Exchange.

 • Had 13 million subscribers to its various credit card service offerings.